-If a problem should arise which can be traced to ineffective study habits, the student should contact the Academic Support Center which exists to provide helpful solutions to study problems.
-The college also offers students an opportunity to bolster their grasp of fundamental skills, such as reading and math, through the Academic Support Center.
+If a problem should arise which can be traced to ineffective study habits, the student should contact Academic Success and Tutoring which exists to provide helpful solutions to study problems.
+The college also offers students an opportunity to bolster their grasp of fundamental skills, such as reading and math, through Academic Success and Tutoring.